DanielWGross/ansible/README.md

 - NOTE: Double check the command by visiting `https://brew.sh/`

 9. Take a look at the output in the terminal as there will be some steps listed under "Nest steps"
+  - Add Homebrew to your PATH
+  - Confirm install by running `brew help`
-10. Clone this repo
+11. Clone this repo
-11. Run the playbook with `ansible-playbook main.yml --ask-vault-pass --ask-become-pass`
+12. Run the playbook with `ansible-playbook main.yml --ask-vault-pass --ask-become-pass`

-12. Install System76 Keyboard Configurator
+13. Install System76 Keyboard Configurator

 - https://system76.com/accessories/launch/download